Skip to content

 2. Go to Magic Transit > Configuration.

-3. From IP Prefixes tab, select the prefix you want to modify > Edit.
+3. From the IP Prefixes tab, select the prefix you want to modify > Edit.

-4. From the dropdown menu Status, choose weather the status of your IP is Advertised or Withdrawn.
+4. From the dropdown menu Status, choose whether the status of your IP is Advertised or Withdrawn.

 5. (Optional) Edit the description for your prefix.